Torlus/soapyfy/README.md

 # How

+(Well, this is what it should do, when it's done, let's say I'm experimenting Readme-Driven-Development)

 **soapyfy** is a simple Python script that runs a Web server acting as some kind of proxy.

 It provides a set of endpoints generated from the